U.S. probe unable to rule out White House influence on JEDI contract awarded to Microsoft, not Amazon

 But the report said that, given the employee’s minimal contributions to the JEDI procurement process, the ethical misconduct did not influence the outcome.

-Reporting by Chris Sanders; Editing by Jonathan Oatis
+Reporting by Chris Sanders; Editing by Jonathan Oatis and Sonya Hepinstall